GMchris/Kingdom/README.md

 Kingdom
 =======

-A game in which you survive the harsh conditions of the digital medieval world
+A learning experience for JavaScript, and specifically DOM manipulation.
+The game pits you against the elements and hardships, with the ultimate goal of growing your village during the coarse of an year.